Boost Wallet

 14. The Boost Wallet service sends the payment result notification to the payment platform.

-15. The ecommpay payment platform sends a callback to the web service.
+15. The payment platform sends the payment result callback to the web service.

 Request format

-There are several things you must consider when using purchase requests in the Boost Wallet method:
+There are several things you need to consider when sending purchase requests by using the Boost Wallet method:

 • Object general—general purchase information: